Last Updated on 22nd January 2023 by peppe8o

 Save this file under boot partition, naming it as “wpa_supplicant.conf”.

-In addition, we will create a new file named “ssh” (without extension) under boot partition also to enable SSH in our raspberry.
-It is not important what is contained in this file: when Pi boots, it looks for the “ssh” file existance.
-If it is found, then SSH is enabled and file is deleted.
+In addition, we will create a new file named “ssh” (without extension) under the boot partition to enable SSH in our Raspberry.
+What is contained in this file is not important: when the Pi boots, it looks for the “ssh” file.
+If it is found, SSH is enabled, and the file is deleted.

 So, let’s open a new Notepad window:

 Insert in “File name” field value “ssh” and click “Save”.
-Be aware that notepad sometimes saves files adding “.txt” extension.
+Be aware that Notepad sometimes saves files by adding a “.txt” extension.
 So, control saved file and be sure that its extension is NOT included.

-Extract SD card from your SD reader and insert it in your raspberry.
+Extract the SD card from your SD reader and insert it in your Raspberry.

 Enable Remote Desktop